 The weight at which lambs are drafted for slaughter will depend on market specification, particularly the maximum carcass weight paid, kill out rate (KO%) which, is very much a function of breed, gender, diet and degree of finish.
-Producers should also avoid over-fat carcasses as these are discounted and it's expensive to lay down fat.
+Producers should also avoid overfat carcasses as these are discounted and it's expensive to lay down fat.
 Carcass fatness is mainly affected by gender (ram, wether or ewe lamb) and breed.
 Scottish Blackface wether lambs reach an adequate carcass fat cover (fat class 3) at about 18 kg carcass weight with Texel x Scottish Blackface wether lambs having an adequate fat cover at 20 kg.
 For lambs on an all concentrate diet, KO % will increase by approx. 5 percentage points by comparison to un-supplemented lambs.
 Rams lambs reach heavier carcass weights before adequate fat cover is achieved.
 Suggested minimal drafting weights are presented in Table 8.

 Table 8.
-Suggested minimal diet. drafting weights for male lambs finished on an a all-concentrate
+Suggested minimal drafting weights for male lambs finished on an all-meal diet.

-Breed Gender Target Carcass weight (kg) Expected KO% Minimal weight at drafting (kg)
+Breed Gender Target Expected Minimal

+Carcass KO% KO% weight at

+weight (kg) drafting (kg)

-Scottish Blackface Wether 18 46 38
+Conn-Mayo Scottish Blackface Wether 18 45 38

-Scottish Blackface Ram 20 44 43
+Conn-Mayo Scottish Blackface Ram 20 43 44

 Texel x Scottish Blackface Wether 21 47 42

 Texel x Scottish Blackface Ram 23 46 47

+Evidence to-date suggests that KO% is 1 to 2 percentage points lower for Perth and Lanark type Scottish Blackface lambs.
+Consequently, drafting weight can be increased by 1 to 2 kg for such types.
 If lambs are recently shorn minimal drafting weight can reduced by 1 kg.
 Lambs can be drafted at lower weight but will result in lower carcass weights.
-There may also a lack of fat cover on ram lambs when drafted at lower weights.
+There may also be a lack of fat cover on ram lambs when drafted at lower weights.